MilovdZee/LEDCircleClock/README.md

 <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/clock.jpg" height=300/> <img src="https://raw.githubusercontent.com/MilovdZee/LEDCircleClock/main/images/LayoutVideo.gif" height=300/>

+Filming this does not show the colors I see.
+It looks a lot more colorful in real life.

 # Hardware
 - esp8266 / NodeMCU
 - DC-DC converter if you like to accept multiple input voltages.
 The LED ring contains 241 LEDs and can consume up to 3.5 Amps